 Marcy Dam Trail is a 4.3 mile moderately trafficked out and back trail located near Lake Placid, New York that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until November.
+The trail offers a number of activity options and is best used from February until November.

 cross country skiing